Latest posts by Jovin Tardif (see all)

+Today On What on What’s Good with Jovin Tardif, I am here with actress Suzanne Pratley.
 I met Suzanne Pratley at the Open World Toronto Film Festival (OWTFF) through my extremely talented friend, Angelica Alejandro.
 Before the film, I had the opportunity to meet Suzanne in the lobby.
 Suzanne is a lovely, wonderful, and extremely positive individual.
-It was brought to my attention during our conversation together that Suzanne will be Maria in the film along with Nicolas Sampedro-Sillmann who played the part of Milo.
-“Limited” is the story about a mother-son relationship that’s not exactly a friendly one.
+‘In Limited’, she will be playing Maria.
+Nicolas Sampedro-Sillmann will play the part of Milo.
+The film is about a mother-son relationship that’s not exactly a friendly one.
 It is quite the masterpiece by MAD Resilience Films.

 1. Suzanne Pratley, can you tell us about your first gig in the business?

 I am heavy set and I found out right away that you can turn what makes you different and sets you apart into an asset in this industry.
 My first acting job was for a German commercial about weight loss and I was cast as a “before” candidate.
 I went into the audition physically shaking from nerves but I practically skipped out from it, it was such a rush.
 It made me realize that niche roles are where I needed to market myself to and I just kept tumbling into them after that.

 2. I loved your character in “Limited” at OWTFF.
 How do you play such an intense character?